MasumI172/arabian-coast-website/replit.md

 - **Header Enhancement**: Made header fixed with larger logo (h-20/28/32) and white background with shadow
 - **Property Addition**: Added "Stunning apartment" as new featured property in Our Properties section
 - **Price Removal**: Removed all price displays from property cards and detail pages per user request
+- **Text Update**: Changed "Find Your Perfect Stay" to "Your home away from home" on homepage